Who Certifies a Technician?

 - Passing an ASE certification is not an educational or training event, but rather a demonstration of technical competency.

-Why have your Service performed at Stang Auto Tech?
+Why has your Service performed at Stang Auto Tech?

-- Anyone can guess what a vehicle may need, and then work on it.
-However, only a competent technician can accurately diagnose the root cause of a concern and then address it correctly.
-Guess work is very expensive, proper diagnosis and service is very cost effective.
+- Anyone can guess what a vehicle may need and then work on it.
+However, only a competent technician can accurately diagnose the root cause of concern and then address it correctly.
+Guesswork is costly; proper diagnosis and service are very cost-effective.

 - It takes more than a competent technician.
-Diagnosis, Service and Repair takes a team of competent people to deliver a valuable final product.
+Diagnosis, Service, and Repair take a team of competent people to deliver a valuable final product.
 It takes an organization with synergy to support that technician along with ongoing training and appropriate resources for them to accomplish true quality, and an exceptional warranty to back it up.

 Keeping It Green — Getting in-tune with the environment